acolajanni/Signature_matrix_TabulaSapiens/README.md

 ## File Description:

 [Signature matrix constitution](/markdown/): The .html document describes the filtration steps before and after the permutaions steps.
-The figures are produced by the *feature_selection.R* script
+The figures are produced by the [*feature_selection.R*](/scripts/) script

+The selected features for each comparison, from the broader selection to the final one are available [here](/genesets)

+All the scripts used to compute the signature matrix are [here](/scripts).

+Permutation results are contained [here](/results).

 ## Method description